We educate our patients on the causes and effects of hearing loss.

 - Failing to respond to their name or being easily frustrated when there’s a lot of background noise

 If you feel that your child might have hearing loss, the best thing to do is schedule a hearing test.
-We offer comprehensive hearing tests for adults and children which will show the exact nature and extent of any hearing loss present.
+We offer comprehensive hearing exams for adults and children which will show the exact nature and extent of any hearing loss present.

 Hearing is an important part of your overall health and well-being.
 When you can’t hear properly because of hearing loss, your brain doesn’t receive the proper stimulation it needs to stay active and healthy.
 Many don’t realize that we don’t hear with our ears, but with our brains.
 Hearing loss prevents the brain from receiving certain sound signals which are crucial for retaining information and forming memories.
 If left untreated, hearing loss can lead to cognitive decline and even dementia.

 When you have hearing loss, you may feel embarrassed because you have to ask others to repeat themselves, or you can’t confidently follow along with the conversation.
 You may isolate yourself from other people and avoid social gatherings as a result.
 Your brain needs social interaction in order to remain active and healthy.
 Studies show, when you don’t use your brain to converse with other people you increase your chances of developing dementia.
-Keep your brain active and healthy and reduce your chances of developing dementia by taking care of your hearing.

 Don’t let hearing loss keep you from the people you love.
 With hearing aids, you can hear the conversation and feel confident in social groups.
 Combat dementia and feelings of loneliness by talking to our team at Best Life Hearing Center.